chriskpeterson/vuepress2/docs/topicevaluation.md

 ---

-_The topic discusses resetting the password, but uses the word 'credentials' in the note.
-I would use 'password' throughout._
+_The topic discusses resetting the password but uses the word 'credentials' in the note.
+I would use 'password' throughout the topic._

 _I believe the customer would understand that an account lock would result in no account access.
 It may be worthwhile to include what to do if your account is locked.
 Can you reset your password to gain access?
-If so, we could include that in the note._
+If so, we could add it to the note._

 ### Rewrite

 > #### Reset your portal password
 >
 > ::: tip NOTE
-> Entering the wrong password three times results in a 15 minute account lock.
-To unlock your account, reset the password.
+> Entering the wrong password three times results in a 15-minute account lockout.
+To unlock your account, reset your password.
 > :::

 > **Steps**
 >
-> 1. From the portal login page, click **Change My Password**.
+> 1. From the portal login page, select **Change My Password**.
 >    The Recover Password screen is shown.
-> 2. Enter your email address and click **Submit**.
+> 2. Enter your email address and select **Submit**.
->    A password reset email is sent.
+>    A password reset email is sent to the email address associated with your account.
 > 3. Follow the instructions in the password reset email.